medoco-health/dtxstudio-patient-info/README.md

 A clinical informatics-based patient matching system for updating DTX patient records with PMS data using evidence-based matching algorithms.

+There is another rewrite of this tool in develop, refactored logistically to better be able to manage matching, but it is still incomplete.

 ## 🏥 Clinical Features

 - **Hierarchical Matching**: 9 evidence-based strategies (55%-100% confidence)